What Is Amazon AMS?

 - Stores (previously Brand Pages)

-- Sponsored Display (NEW: the vendor-only Product Display Ads are now found here)
+- Sponsored Display (NEW: Product Display Ads are now found here)

-Promote products to shoppers actively searching with related keywords or viewing similar products on Amazon.
+Promote products to shoppers searching for specific keywords or viewing similar products on Amazon.

-Showcase a collection of products to shoppers actively searching with related keywords on Amazon.
+Showcase a collection of products to shoppers searching for specific keywords on Amazon.

 Re-engage shoppers on and off Amazon who viewed your products or similar products, and drive them to your detail page.

-To keep things simple, we will continue to use the term AMS for the PPC group of products.
+To keep things simple, we will continue to use in this article Amazon AMS as an equivalent of Amazon Ad Console (and vice versa) for the PPC group of products.

 In the following section, you will find all there is to know about the tools offered by Amazon Marketing Services — with a particular focus on Sponsored Products and Sponsored Brands (collectively known as Sponsored Ads).